I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 ### Deploying the services
 Using the created GKE cluster, we deploy [the IS2 application](https://github.com/mecdcme/is2).

-We use the two existing Docker :whale: images created in the first capter of this document
+We use the two existing Docker :whale: images created in the first chapter of this document
 - is2: https://hub.docker.com/repository/docker/mecdcme/is2
 - is2-postgres: https://hub.docker.com/repository/docker/mecdcme/is2-postgres